jasmyn/sob/blog/doc/README.md

 1. Style however you need to fit in with your site. /css/sob.css comes pre-loaded with the hooks.

-2. **Secure /blog.** *This part isn't really extra.* You don't need browser access to anything in this directory, so lock it down!
+2. **Secure /blog/admin.** *This part isn't really extra.* If you don't do this anyone who knows the URLs to the admin pages can edit your blog.
+The included .htaccess file should block anyone viewing db_vars.inc.

 3. Profit!